 The first jetboil hanging modification I made was to just drill two holes in the rim of the pan and string it with wire, but the drawback with this is that unless you get the holes lines up correctly when pouring, you get water dribbling out.
 Hence a better system was needed for rigging the stove.

 And so my latest jetboil has a single wire that’s swaged on opposite sides of the bottom of the pan and is held in place by a wire that runs around the body of the pan and swaged where it intersects the suspension wire (all wires are held behind the pan cover).
 To finish off make a loop at the top with another swag and insert a split keyring ring as a clip point.
 This is done so that if one swage comes apart you won’t lose your stove.
 A single loop hanging cable is great as the stove will balance much better when not hanging down straight (say on a snow slope).

 Further modifications that are worth adding are when cutting the wire and adding the swages (these can be bought from ships chandlers btw) add an extra swage.
-Once set in place, make a cable that holds the pan lid, and so stops it getting dropped/lost and swage this to the suspension cable (it should set so the lid will hang down the side when not in use).
+Once set in place, make a cable that holds the pan lid, and so stops it from getting dropped/lost and swage this to the suspension cable (it should set so the lid will hang down the side when not in use).
 To connect the cable to the lid, simple crimp a swage on the end of a length of cable, and making a hole (or using one of the existing ones) thread this through it, so the swaged end will be under the lid (inside the pan when the lid is fitted).